JaimeV365/xperience360/OneDrive/Documents/Xperience 360/Website/xperience-360.com/New Website Project/xperience360/content/blog/are-discounts-for-new-customers-worth-it.md

 author: "xperience-360.com"
 excerpt: ""
 categories: ["Blog"]
-tags: ["Advocates", "Business KPIs", "BusinessKPIs", "CLV", "Customer Lifetime Value", "CustomerLifetimeValue", "Earned Growth Rate", "EarnedGrowthRate", "EGR", "Failure Demand", "FailureDemand", "Marketing", "NES", "Net Easy Score", "NetEasyScore", "Value"]
+tags: ["customer retention", "customer acquisition", "discounts", "marketing strategy", "customer lifetime value", "CLV", "customer loyalty", "pricing strategy", "customer experience", "CX", "business strategy", "revenue optimization", "customer value", "retention vs acquisition", "customer campaigns", "loyalty programs", "customer profitability"]
 ---

 Have you ever seen an offer or discount 'for new customers only'?
 It's a great marketing and sales tactic to attract new customers, but what about existing ones?
 How do you feel when your bank or supermarket offers discounts and promotions to new customers but excludes you?
 Do you take this as an invitation to go shopping elsewhere?
 These campaigns are undoubtedly designed to meet sales requirements and internal acquisition targets.
 No mystery there.

 But is it factfully more profitable for the company at the end of the year to acquire 100 new customers or, on the contrary, to retain 100 existing ones?
 We would all agree that the solution is to have a strategy combining retention and acquisition.
 But let's explore these different scenarios and assess their true profitability.

-**Is it more profitable to get 100 new customers or retain 100 existing ones?**
+### **Is it more profitable to get 100 new customers or retain 100 existing ones?**

 Imagine a company, RetailCo running three different campaign strategies:

-Campaign A: 50% discount for new customers only.
+#### <u>Campaign A</u>: 50% discount for new customers only.

-Let's consider a customer spends Â£100 per order on average, so with this discount, each new customer generates Â£50 in revenue on their first purchase.
-If RetailCo acquires 100 new customers, the initial revenue would be Â£50 x 100 = Â£5,000.
+Let's consider a customer spends £100 per order on average, so with this discount, each new customer generates £50 in revenue on their first purchase.
+If RetailCo acquires 100 new customers, the initial revenue would be £50 x 100 = £5,000.

 After that first purchase, some of those 100 buyers will take the offer to make a one-off purchase and won't stay loyal.
-Let's assume a maximum of 25% of those new customers (25) return to make at least another purchase at full price (Â£100) over the year.
+Let's assume a maximum of 25% of those new customers (25) return to make at least another purchase at full price (£100) over the year.
 This would give:

-Initial revenue: 100 customers × £50 = £5,000
+- Initial revenue: 100 customers × £50 = £5,000

-Additional purchases from retained customers (25 customers making 1 further purchase at £100): 25 customers × £100 = £2,500
+- Additional purchases from retained customers (25 customers making 1 further purchase at £100): 25 customers × £100 = £2,500

-Total revenue for Campaign A: Â£5,000 + Â£2,500 = Â£7,500
+- Total revenue for Campaign A: £5,000 + £2,500 = <u>£7,500</u>

 So in total, Campaign A brings in at least Â£7,500 (Â£5,000 from the initial purchases and Â£2,500 from returning buyers).

 We could assume that some second-time buyers would keep buying for a third time and maybe more.
 But let's keep things simple in this exercise.

-Campaign B: 50% discount for existing customers only.
+#### <u>Campaign B</u>: 50% discount for existing customers only.

-In this scenario, RetailCo reaches 100 existing customers who, under the same conditions, take advantage of the 50% discount and initially spend Â£50 each.
-Since these customers are potentially already loyal, their retention rate should be higher than in Campaign A. Letâ€™s assume a slight increase for returning customers in this case, and take up to 30 second-time buyers, who will make additional purchases at full price over the year, rather than 25 from Campaign A.
+In this scenario, RetailCo reaches 100 existing customers who, under the same conditions, take advantage of the 50% discount and initially spend £50 each.
+Since these customers are potentially already loyal, their retention rate should be higher than in Campaign A. Let's assume a slight increase for returning customers in this case, and take up to 30 second-time buyers, who will make additional purchases at full price over the year, rather than 25 from Campaign A.

-Initial revenue from existing customers: Â£50 x 100 customers = Â£5,000
+- Initial revenue from existing customers: £50 x 100 customers = £5,000

-Additional purchases from repeating customers (30 customers making 1 further purchase at £100): 30 customers × £100 = £3,000
+- Additional purchases from repeating customers (30 customers making 1 further purchase at £100): 30 customers × £100 = £3,000

-Total revenue for Case B: Â£5,000 + Â£3,000 = Â£8,000
+- Total revenue for Case B: £5,000 + £3,000 = <u>£8,000</u>

 Again, we are ignoring third-time buyers and beyond for simplicity.
 Then, Campaign B totals Â£8,000 in revenue, compared to the Â£7,500 from the new customer-only campaign (Campaign A).

 **So with a small sample of 100 customers**, with a very simplified scenario where we are only looking at a maximum of 2 purchases a year, and assuming only a 5% difference between the returning customers between campaigns A and B, **we have already increased Â£500 of gross revenue**. **Almost 7% increase**.
 Not to mention the potential word-of-mouth and positive recommendations from happy customers in this campaign, instead of a likely loss of loyal customers who would surely feel angrily excluded in the Campaign A scenario.

-Campaign C: 50% discount for everyone.
+#### <u>Campaign C</u>: 50% discount for everyone.

 RetailCo is now launching a mixed campaign both for new and existing customers.
 Since we are now targeting a larger group of prospects, let's also assume a slightly higher number of customers who buy in this campaign, say 150.
 And to keep it realistic, let's say only 30% of them are new customers and 70% are pre-existing customers.
 So out of 150 total customers, 45 are new, and 105 are existing.